Beverages containing alcohol accompany many happy occasions for lots

 Wines, Sparkling Wines, and Champagnes

 Wines made from grapes, apples, rhubarb, cherries & berries, melons, other fruits, or honey, are gluten-free; however, flavored wines may or may not be gluten-free.

 Natural flavors, often added to specialty wines in the United States, may include gluten-containing flavorings.
 You can certainly contact the manufacturers to ask about the flavorings used, but there's no way to know for sure that everyone involved in answering that question has all the facts about gluten and gluten intolerance.

 Sparkling wines and champagnes, like still wines, are naturally gluten free.
 As long as no flavorings are added during bottling, they are all safe to drink, with this one caveat:

-Gluten can be found in the compounds used to seal the wood barrels in which wines are aged in barrels used for grain-based distilled products like whiskey.
-Again, you can ask the manufacturer, or the vintner; if you are dealing directly with a vineyard that produces wine, the vintner(s) will likely be able to answer your questions about gluten; if you are dealing with a large manufacturing house, you may or may not receive accurate information because this type of information is rather esoteric.
+Some wines are aged in barrels used for grain-based distilled products like whiskey.
+Again, you can ask the manufacturer, or the vintner; if you are dealing directly with a vineyard that produces wine, the vintner(s) will likely be able to answer your questions; if you are dealing with a large manufacturing house, you may or may not receive accurate information because this type of information is rather esoteric.

-If no gluten is in the sealing compounds but the barrels were used for other kinds of alcohols, gluten could contaminate the wine - unless those beverages were distilled.
-Gluten does not pass through the distillation process, and if the pure distilled liquor went directly into the barrels, you should be safe, unless you have problems with other factors in grains, such as lectins.
+If the barrels were used for grain-based alcohols, gluten could contaminate the wine - unless those beverages were distilled.
+Gluten does not pass through the distillation process, and if only pure distilled liquor went into the barrels, you should be safe, unless you have problems with other factors in grains, such as lectins.